Imanol82/Modbus-TCP-for-Deye-Inverter/README.md

 An easy way to connect Home Assistant with Deye inverter using Modbus TCP.

-With this simple project I wanted to find a more industrial way to connect a Deye inverter with Home Assistan.
+With this simple project I wanted to find a industrial way to connect a Deye inverter with Home Assistan.
 Cheap and without any welding.